Modern Slavery Statement

 Board approval

-This statement is made pursuant to s54(1) of the Act and constitutes AMP Clean Energy’s modern slavery and human trafficking statement for the financial year ending 31 March 2023.
-This statement has been approved by our Board of Directors and via our appropriate governance structure on 3 May 2023
+This statement is made pursuant to s54(1) of the Act and constitutes AMP’s modern slavery and human trafficking statement for the financial year ending 31 March 2023.
+This statement has been approved by our Board of Directors and via our appropriate governance structure on 08 May 2024.

 Mark Tarry